morgan-mcnabb/Task-Master/README.md

   - Tasks should be editable after being created
 - **Search/filter**: a simple substring search on title and then some server-side filtering by status/priority/tag/due date with some very basic pagination + sorting.

+## Trade-offs
+- **SQLite**: SQLite let me ship a DB with migrations without running a server.
+This is great for small scale applications and getting an MVP out the door.
+However, there is limited concurrency and tooling for SQLite when compared to PostgreSQL or SQL Server.
+I'd switch the database the moment the application needed autoscaling or indexing.
+- **Cookie-based auth vs JWT/OIDC**: Cookie-based auth was simpler end-to-end, the SPA and the API share an origin so these cookies just work without CORS.
+This also let me keep the authentication logic small for an MVP.
+However, with JWT/OIDC I would get statelessness and better federation, plus some extra tooling and niceties out of the box.
+This would be one of the first things I'd work on to improve the application.
+- **Serving the SPA from the API**: I did this because it turned it into one process and one deploy.
+It lets the application avoid CORS as well, which can be a headache.
+This causes me to give up CDN edge caching and an independent deploy cadence for the UI vs the API.
+I'd immediately make this an S3+Cloudfront for the assets to take advantage of CDN edge caching.
+- **Project Layering**: I split up this small todo app into 4 projects: Domain, Application, Infrastructure, and API.
+This is definitely over-engineering and a lot of overhead for a weekend project, meaning I likely spent more time on the architecture than I should have.
+However, if this codebase continued to grow then this project structure will pay off quickly.
+I tried to keep it light to stay productive and quick, but still it added a lot of time overhead than if I just had a single large project.

 ## Scalabilty
 ### What already scales
 - **API Instances**: The API is containerized and we don'e keep per-user state in memory as authentication uses an encrypted cookie.
 The data-protection key right is persisted so any instance can validate cookies.
 That means that we can run multiples API replicas behind a load balancer without sticky sessions.